 Automotive Apprentice Training is a three-year, nine-semester program.
 It's demanding nature means the student must be willing to make a major commitment to both work and study for the three-year period.
 The apprentice works full time during the day in the industry, and attends MCC two or three nights a week.

 Automotive Technology Certificate Program

-The Certificate in Automotive Technology is a one-year, fifty-week, thirty-credit program for students who do not wish to pursue a degree, but would prefer to enter the workforce as soon as possible.
+The Certificate in Automotive Technology is a two-year program for students who do not wish to pursue a degree.
+This program is designed for students who are currently working or would prefer to enter the work force as soon as possible.
 Each specialized subject is dealt with in the classroom and the hands-on laboratory.
-Students need no prior automotive skills to begin the program.
-The student may start in any semester.
 The courses in this certificate program are the same credit bearing courses offered in the degree program and are applicable should the student decide at a later date to pursue the AAS degree in Automotive Technology at MCC.

 General Motors Automotive Service Educational Program (ASEP) (A.A.S.
 Degree)